Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

 - The applicant's dissertation chair (or other appropriate person) must submit a

 - Describe the current status of the proposed work.

-- Outline any work, academic or otherwise, yet to be completed for the degree.
+- Outline any pending work, academic or otherwise, toward completion of the degree.

-- Comment on the student’s potential to complete the dissertation successfully.
+- Comment on the student’s potential to complete the dissertation.

-- Indicate that the doctoral student has his or her full support.
+- Indicate whether the student has his/her full support.

-- Verify that the dissertation committee chair will review and approve all progress reports prior to their submission to NIJ.
+- Describe the committee chair's role in monitoring the project and verify that the committee chair will review and approve all progress reports prior to their submission to NIJ.